-When we wrong such a person, we cause them to feel désillusionned.
-We then set ourselves as a stumbling block in the way of the blind which is a sin in the Torah.
+When we wrong such a person, we cause them to feel disillusioned; we set ourselves as a stumbling block in the way of the blind, which the Torah defines as a sin.

 " 'Do not speak a curse against a deaf person or place an obstacle in the way of a blind person; rather, fear your God; I am Adonai.
 (Lev 19:14 CJB)